 While testers loved the precise fit of the Bridger 10, they run a little bit on the small side, so if you're interested in a roomier fit or prefer to wear thick socks, you may want to order a half size up.
 Made of leather, they also feel pretty stiff straight out of the box, but loosen up the more times you wear them.
 They're on the pricier end of the spectrum, so they may not appeal to those on the tightest of budgets.
 However, if you want the best winter boot and the best boot for hiking, then we highly recommend this versatile, warm, comfortable, and waterproof option.

 Best Bang for the Buck

-The Kamik NationPlus Pac-Style boot easily took home the award for the most budget-friendly boot.
-This tall, lace-up boot is easy to fall in love with, for its competitive performance in our warmth, water resistance, traction, and comfort tests.
-Featuring a removable Thinsulate liner and a high traction sole, the NationPlus continues to impress our testers with its excellent price to performance ratio.
-With their Pac-Style design, meaning they have a separate removable liner boot stuffed inside of the outer shell, these boots are very similar to the exceedingly popular Sorel models, but are more comfortable, have far better traction, and cost about half the price!
+The Kamik NationPlus Pac-Style boot easily takes home our award for the most budget-friendly option.
+This tall, lace-up boot is easy to fall in love with for its competitive performance in our warmth, water resistance, traction, and comfort tests.
+Featuring a removable Thinsulate liner and a high traction sole, the NationPlus continues to impress with its excellent price to performance ratio.
+The Pac-Style design means they have a separate removable liner boot stuffed inside of the outer shell, very similar to the exceedingly popular Sorel models, but are more comfortable, have far better traction, and cost about half the price!

 Read review: Kamik NationPlus